-If this is your question, there’s absolutely nothing you can do.
-And I would suggest that you either accept who they are and be happy with what you have, or don’t accept it and look for alternatives to your current situation.
+If you’re asking these questions, there’s really nothing you can do.
+And you may just have to accept who they are live with it, or don’t accept who they are and look for alternatives to your current situation.

-I teach this in the Problem Escape Plan workbook.
+I teach this in the Stop Anxiety workbook.
 Do you remember I talked about this a couple episodes back?

 Here it is: